cpusillo/dieroller/README.md

 Click "Roll All" from top menu to roll all dice at once.
 Click "Reset" from top menu to clear all selections.

+### Future Improvements
+* Add sound effect for die roll
+* Save up to three sets of rolls